Amirsalar-Hosseini/Cinema-ticket-reservation-platform/README.md

-# 🎬 Cinema Ticket Booking System 🍿
+# 🎬 Cinema Ticket Reservation Platform 🍿

 A **web-based cinema ticket booking system** built with Django REST Framework, allowing users to easily browse movies, select showtimes, and reserve tickets for their preferred seats.
 The system features **JWT-based authentication** with a custom user model for enhanced user management.